jstoppa/jstoppa.com/content/posts/getting_started_with_openai_in_python/post.md

 title: Getting started with OpenAI using Python in Windows
 summary: A beginner's guide to install Python and start using OpenAI in Windows
 date: 2023-04-19
-description: A beginner's guide to get started using OpenAI and Python in Windows
+description: A beginner's guide to installing Python on Windows, setting up virtual environments, and building your first OpenAI GPT application with working code examples.
 draft: false
 math: true
 tags: ['openai', 'python', 'chatgpt', 'gpt']